 You don’t have to be home to know your power is on.
 Features like Generac’s Mobile Link™ let you check your generator’s status from your smartphone.
 You can get real-time updates, review maintenance needs, and receive alerts, giving you complete peace of mind.
 This is especially helpful if you travel or manage a property from afar.
 With smart controls, you can be confident your Generac generator is always ready to protect your home.

-Fuel Type and Efficiency
+Choosing Your Fuel Type for Max Efficiency

 Generac standby generators run on two main fuel sources: natural gas or liquid propane (LP).
 If your home has a natural gas line, it’s a convenient option with a continuous fuel supply.
 If you don’t have natural gas, a liquid propane tank can be installed on your property.
 While LP tanks need occasional refilling, they offer a stable fuel source.
 Our team can help you determine the most efficient fuel option for your home, ensuring your system is suited to your property.